Projects

 The Sorting Plant

-The construction of our waste recycling and sorting plant is a crucial step in adhering to the principles of waste management hierarchy and our commitment to the “Zero-Waste to Landfill” policy.
-This facility will employ a comprehensive selection process for incoming waste, aligning with global waste management directives.
+The waste sorting plant is a crucial step in adhering to the principles of waste management hierarchy and our commitment to the “Zero-Waste to Landfill” policy.
+This facility employs a comprehensive selection process for incoming waste, aligning with global waste management directives.

-Our sorting plant is designed to separate bulky materials and recyclable fractions from the incoming waste stream.
+Our sorting plant separates bulky materials and recyclable fractions from the incoming waste stream.
 It’s imperative to adhere to this hierarchy as we aim to avoid incinerating recyclable materials, which is not considered best practice.
-Additionally, the plant will strategically select and generate waste with optimum calorific power for our Waste to Energy Plant.
+Additionally, the plant will strategically select waste with optimum calorific power for our Waste to Energy Plant.

-Utilizing a combination of mechanical and manual sorting methods, our facility will maximize the recovery of recyclable materials such as metal, glass, and plastic.
+Utilizing a combination of mechanical and manual sorting methods, our facility maximises the recovery of recyclable materials such as metal, glass, and plastic.
 The inclusion of manual sorting not only enhances the efficiency of our sorting process but also provides opportunities for workforce engagement and empowerment within the project.

 The structure of the sorting plant comprises four distinct areas: